Tips for Supervising the Installation of a New Central Air Conditioner

-A new, energy-efficient central air conditioner can help you save money off monthly utility bills.
-In fact, a new air conditioner uses about 30 percent to 50 percent less energy than models manufactured in the mid 1970s and 20 percent to 40 percent less energy than models manufactured just 10 years ago.
+A new, energy-efficient central air conditioner can help you reduce monthly utility bills.
+In fact, a new air conditioner uses about 30 percent to 50 percent less energy than models manufactured in the mid-1970s and 20 percent to 40 percent less energy than models manufactured just 10 years ago.

 When you’re having a new air conditioner installed, make sure your contractor performs the following procedures:

-- Makes sure there are enough supply and return air registers to deliver cooled air throughout the house and return the warmed air back to the air conditioner.
+– Makes sure there is enough supply and return air registers to deliver cooled air throughout the house and return the warmed air back to the air conditioner.

 – Makes sure an access door is installed in the furnace or duct so that the evaporator coil can be cleaned.

 – Sizes air ducts properly using industry-standard methodology such as the Air Conditioning Contractors of America (ACCA) Manual D.

 – Installs air ducts within the air-conditioned space and not in a hot attic whenever possible.